rulu-eu/rulu2014/source/blog/2014-06-03-how-to-ride-the-metro.html.markdown

 The tickets are good for an hour, unlike the Paris Métro where a ticket is good for a single ride.
-This makes it possible to use a single ticket for a quick trip to the store or to make an reservation for a tour.
+This makes it possible to use a single ticket for a quick trip to the store or to make a reservation for a tour.

 The transit police are very effective and have a little gadget that can print a fine slip on the spot if you don't have a ticket or your ticket is invalid.